Above: The SkyPod mounted on a Saturn V Rig. The SkyPod includes a GPS module and antenna, Arduin...

 Above: The SkyPod mounted on a Saturn V Rig.
 The SkyPod includes a GPS module and antenna, Arduino Nano, microSD card, and a sensor to read barometric pressure and temperature.
+The 3D printed pod was designed in Autodesk Fusion 360.
 The blue PCB is part of the SkyShield which operates the pan/tilt/shoot Saturn V Rig.

 I completed development of the SkyPod two months ago.
 The SkyPod is an Arduino based GPS logger intended to fly on a kite or balloon rig.
 I did lots of testing with the SkyPod but never got a chance to fly it.
 That's partly because I wanted to fly it with a new kite and wanted to fly over some visually and topographically interesting place (to make a structure from motion model).
 That over-constrained the acceptable conditions so last weekend I conceded and flew with another kite over a boring place.